NatasaMiric/the-petrovaradin-catacombs/README.md

   * This page will allow the user to contact The Petrovaradin Catacombs, book a tour and find out the informations about it's adress, phone number, email and opening hours.
   * The user will be asked to submit their full name, email address, phone, to choose if they want to book a tour, choose a date, write a message.
 After submiting the form, users will recieve confirmation message that submission is done succesfully.
-  * Responsive form and contact information are positioned separately in two boxes and are overlaying the image that is covering the whole page.
-On larger screen sizes they are positioned horizontaly and on small screens verticaly.
+  * Responsive form and contact information are positioned separately in two boxes and are overlaying the image that is covering the whole page and below is a map that show location of fortress.
+On larger screen sizes boxes are positioned horizontaly and on small screens verticaly.

   ![](docs/wireframes/contactdesktop.png)
   ![](docs/wireframes/contactmobile.png)

 **Confirmation page**

-  * Visitors will be redirected to the page after they fill out the form and submit it.
+  * Users will be redirected to the page after they fill out the form and submit it.
   * It is valuable to the user to get the confirmation that his query is received.

   ![](docs/wireframes/confirmation.png)